Buying a good quality blender nowadays does not require spending over $400 as it would five years ago.

-First similarity would be the motor.
+The first similarity would be the motor.
 This blender comes with a strong 2-hp motor that produces 1,500 watts of power that spins the blades at 30,000 rpm.

 A knob controls the speed of the blade which gives you more control on how fine or chunky you’d like your recipes to be.

-Interface is simple – you’ve got two toggle switches that flank a dial in the middle.
+The interface is simple – you’ve got two toggle switches that flank a dial in the middle.

 The soup setting is the only preset option that I can see on the interface.

-To make soups or sorbets you will have to refer to the recipe book for the exact settings for different types of recipes.
+To make soups or sorbets, you will have to refer to the recipe book for the exact settings for different types of recipes.

 There’s a lot of stuff you can make with this blender.
 Aside from smoothies and shakes, it can crush ice, blend sorbets, hot soup and even mix a batter.

-To give you an idea what this can make just take a look at these sample recipes inside the recipe book.
+To give you an idea of what this can make just take a look at these sample recipes inside the recipe book.